Drug And Alcohol Addiction In Little Rock, Arkansas

 Little Rock is the capital of Arkansas and one of the most densely populated cities in the state.
-Known for its scenic views and rich history, Little Rock is a picturesque city with a surprisingly high rate of substance use disorders.
-Arkansas has the second-highest opioid prescribing rate in America, and as one of the largest Arkansan metropolitan areas, Little Rock is suffering from severe opioid abuse.
-Pulaski County (which includes Little Rock) had over 156 deadly overdoses in 2016 alone.
+Known for its scenic views and rich history, Little Rock is a picturesque city with a surprisingly high rate of substance use disorders (SUD).
+Arkansas has the second-highest Opioid prescribing rate in America, and as one of the largest Arkansan metropolitan areas, Little Rock is suffering from severe rates of Opioid abuse.
+Pulaski County, where Little Rock resides, had over 156 deadly overdoses in 2016 alone.

 The Opioid Crisis

 According to the Arkansas Center for Health Improvement, the sale of Opioids in Arkansas is 25% higher than the national average.
 Opioids are a classification of drugs that are derived from, or a synthetic version of, opium.
 Many prescribed pain management medications are Opioids which makes them easily accessible, despite the fact that they are extremely addictive.
 The state ranks 2nd for national overall Opioid prescriptions with an average of 114.6 prescriptions per 100 residents, and 1st in number of teens abusing Opioid prescription painkillers.

 Little Rock has one of the highest rates of Oxycodone doses dispensed per capita in the entire state of Arkansas.
 In 2015, enough Oxycodone was dispensed for every person in Arkansas to receive 37 pills.
 As prescription drug use worsens, officials worry that Heroin abuse will increase as well.
 For many, Opioid medication abuse is a gateway to stronger street drugs; about 80% of current Heroin users first misused opioid pain relievers.

 So many of the people who are addicted to Heroin and the Opioids will tell you that they first got hooked on pain medication.